sezan92/sezan92.github.io/_posts/2023-07-06-RL-course1-w1-blog.md

 ### My opinion

-- We can use both epsilon greedy and optimistic initial value.
+- We can use both epsilon greedy and optimistic initial values.

 ### Uppder confidence Action selection